Ray Barretto: Success with Fania

 In 1972 Barretto's Que viva la música was released.
 "Cocinando," a track from the album, opened the soundtrack of the Fania All Stars film Our Latin Thing in which Barretto had a role.
 After a number of successful albums, and just as his Afro-Cuban band had attained a remarkable following, most of its members left it to form Típica 73, a multinational salsa conglomerate.
 In 1973, Barretto recorded the album Indestructible, in which he played "La familia", a song written by José Curbelo in 1953 and recorded by the sonero Carlos Argentino with the Cuban band Sonora Matancera; Tito Allen joined as new vocalist.
 Allen left the band after Indestructible.
 The series of departures left Barretto depressed and disappointed with salsa; he then redirected his efforts to jazz, while remaining as musical director of the Fania All Stars.
-In 1975 he released Barretto, also referred to as the Guararé album, with new vocalists Ruben Blades and Tito Gomez.
+In 1975 he released Barretto, also referred to as the Guararé album, with new vocalists Rubén Blades and Tito Gomez.

 Barretto played the conga in recording sessions for the Rolling Stones and the Bee Gees.
 He performed on Herbie Mann's "Discotheque" album also.
 In 1975, he was nominated for a Grammy Award for the album Barretto.
 From 1976 to 1978, Barretto recorded three albums for Atlantic Records, and was nominated for a Grammy for Tomorrow: Barretto Live.
 In 1979, he recorded La Cuna for CTI Records and produced a salsa record for Fania, titled Rican/Struction, which was named 1980 "Best Album" by Latin N.Y.
 Magazine, with Barretto crowned as 'Conga Player of the Year'.